Skip to Content

 Exceptions: Rare Cases of Snake-dug Holes

-While most snakes prefer moving into existing burrows, there are exceptions like burrowing pythons and blind snakes that can create their own small tunnels.
+Not all snakes rely on existing burrows, instead, rare species like burrowing pythons and blind snakes can dig their own small tunnels.

 Types of Holes Snakes Commonly Inhabit